onefoursix/streamsets-job-template-service/README.md

 cred_token=<YOUR CRED TOKEN>
 ```

 - Create or select an existing parameterized pipeline and Job Template in Control Hub.
-For example, I'll use a Job Template named
+For example, I'll use a Job Template named <code>REST API to Google Cloud Storage</code>

 - Insert a record into the <code>job_template_config</code> table for the desired Job Template(s).
 For example, the entry for my <code>REST API to Google Cloud Storage</code> Job Template looks like this: